Windows Live Messenger for Windows 8, Windows 10: Where is it?

 The last time when I checked for Windows Live Messenger was on Microsoft‘s official website, on the Download Center.
 And guess what, it was still there, or, at least the search result was.

-Thus, when you click for it to download, the following message appears:
+Thus, when you click on it to download, the following message appears:

 Windows Live Messenger is gone in Windows 10, Windows 8

 The sad truth is that Microsoft is retiring Windows Live Messenger and some users have already been migrated to Skype since March 15th.
-So, the simple step is to embrace the Skype experience but we’re strongly suggesting you to try the desktop version first, prior to the Windows Store one.
+So, the simple step is to embrace the Skype experience but we’re strongly suggesting you try the desktop version first, prior to the Windows Store one.
 We just didn’t like it that much.
-Thus, by the end of April, this year, Microsoft has said to completely phase out support for Windows Live Messenger, so if you’re looking for that “old” experience on Windows 10, Windows 8, it saddens me to say that it will be impossible.
+Thus, by the end of April 2013, Microsoft has completely phased out support for Windows Live Messenger, so if you’re looking for that “old” experience on Windows 10, Windows 8, it saddens me to say that it will be impossible.